VKrishna04/ParkMeter/README.md

 * *Install Python:* Ensure you have the latest version of Python installed on your system.
 Download and install from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/).
 * *Install Django:* Use pip to install Django: pip install django.
 * *Create Project:* Start a new Django project: `django-admin startproject parking_ticket_system`.
-* *Create App:* Create a Django app for the core functionalities: python manage.py startapp core.
+* *Create App:* Create a Django app for the core functionalities: `python manage.py startapp core`.
+    - The command `python manage.py startapp core` creates a new Django app named "core" within your project directory.
+This app will hold the models, views, and other functionalities related to the core logic of your parking ticket management system.
 * *Configure Settings:* Update the settings.py file in the main project directory to:
     * Specify database details (e.g., database engine, name, user, password).
     * Configure secret key for security.
     * Add core app to the INSTALLED_APPS list.
+    - You'll need to update the settings.py file located in the main project directory.
+    - This file holds various configurations for your project, including:
+        - *Database details*: Specify the database connection information, such as engine (e.g., MySQL, PostgreSQL), name, username, and password.
+This allows Django to connect and interact with your chosen database to store data.
+        - *Secret key*: Generate a strong, unique secret key using tools like django-utils-secrets.get_secret_key().
+This key is crucial for various security features like user sessions and password encryption within your Django application.
+        - *Installed Apps*: Update the INSTALLED_APPS list within settings.py to include your newly created app, "core".
+This tells Django to recognize and use the models and functionalities defined within the "core" app.

-* *Run Migrations:* Initialize the database schema: python manage.py makemigrations followed by python manage.py migrate.
+* *Run Migrations:* Initialize the database schema: `python manage.py makemigrations` followed by `python manage.py migrate`.
+    - After defining your models (which will come later), you need to create the corresponding tables in the database.
+This is achieved through a two-step process:
+    - `python manage.py makemigrations`: This command analyzes your models and generates migration files that describe the changes needed to the database schema.
+    - `python manage.py migrate`: This command executes the generated migration files, creating (or modifying) the tables in your database based on your models' structure.

 *2. User Management:*

-* *Models:* Define a User model in core/models.py to store user information (email, password, etc.).
+* *Models:* Define a User model in models.py to store user information (email, password, etc.).
 * *Authentication:* Integrate Django's built-in user authentication system using django.contrib.auth.
 * *Serializers:* Create serializers in core/serializers.py to convert User objects to JSON and vice versa for API interactions.
 * *Views:* Develop views in core/views.py for handling user registration, login, and profile management using relevant forms and authentication functionalities.